rysonw/rysonw/README.md

 ---

-Veteran (Hawaii ANG) and rising junior at Western Governers University.
+Veteran (Hawaii ANG) and senior at Western Governors University.

 I have previously interned for Microsoft, Amazon, NASA, and Northrop Grumman with a focus on backend and cloud development (with some embedded as well).
 I am currently looking for new grad roles.
 Please feel free to reach out!